 - Who are the employees/technicians who will be installing the windows and doors?

 - Are the technicians certified by the window manufacturer?
 Can they provide proof of it?

 - How many years of installation (labor) warranty is the company offering?

 - What is the warranty of the product being offered?

 - How many customer references has the company provided to you?

-- How many of the customers references have you called to verify window company performance in previous jobs?
+- How many of the references have you called to verify window company performance in previous jobs?